 Necessity #1: A Professional Greeting

 Your letter should be addressed to your boss.
 There’s a good chance that this letter will merely end up in a file in HR, but it starts with your boss.
-Assuming this is someone with whom you work fairly closely on a daily basis, it doesn’t have to be super stiff and formal.
+Assuming this is someone with whom you work reasonably close with on a daily basis, it doesn’t have to be super stiff and formal.
 Specific and professional is the right tone here.

 - Dear Mary,

 - Dear Ms. Stone,